SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/25-chapter.md

 "So, we don't need the painting for the passports?"
 I reason out loud, the glimmer of a new hope igniting within me.

 "Yes," Luca says.
 “I planned to get the passports and run for the border.
 I have enough cash to get us to France and rent a place for a few months.
 I have some money stashed in an offshore account.
-I would get that somehow; it would have given us enough time until I could find someone to buy the painting.”
+I would get that somehow; it would have given us enough time until I could find someone to buy the painting.
+Then we would have enough to disappear for real.”

 "And how much cash are we talking about?"
 I question, my heart pounding in my chest.